RR-Ralefaso/RR-Ralefaso/README.md

 ## 🐍 Python Projects

-- ⚙️ **KR-AID** – Backend services powering the mobile app
+-  **KR-AID** – Backend services powering the mobile app
-- 🕸️ **WebScraper** – A custom scraping tool integrated into KR-AID
+-  **WebScraper** – A custom scraping tool integrated into KR-AID

 ---

 ## ☕ Java / C Projects

-- 🔐 **Password Manager** – A Java desktop app for secure password storage
+-  **Password Manager** – A Java desktop app for secure password storage

 ---

 ## 🌐 Web Projects (TypeScript)

-- 📅 **Study Timetable Builder** – A sleek React + TypeScript app to plan and track your study schedule
+-  **Study Timetable Builder** – A sleek React + TypeScript app to plan and track your study schedule
+-  **RU-COnsulting** - consultation application that allows scheduling for lecturers and students

 ---